cs1302uga/cs1302-ce24-proj/README.md

 System.out.println(root); // 2.000001907348624 (approximately 2)
 ```

-With an implementation of Newton's method, you can create your own method for approximate a
+With an implementation of Newton's method, you can create your own method for approximating a
-square root by considering it as a root finding problem!
+square root by reframing it as a root finding problem!

 ```java
 public static double sqrt(double n) {